rupadarshiray/rupadarshiray.github.io/content/notes/inculcation.md

 	- [[driven_by_infinite_enthusiasm/classical_physics]]
 - ## (only if you wanna do quantum)
 	- Quantum Physics by Balki
-	- Quantum computation - chapters 23-25 from [[notes/Evan Chen Napkin]]
+	- Quantum computation - chapters 23-25 from [[notes/evan-chen-napkin]]
 - ## Rigorous constructions
   id:: 24df46a2-7dbd-4e68-9d3b-6fcb4d02c62f
   > Now that you see how deep things are, go back and focus on the details